anh1303/SmartFace-AIoT-Based-Staff-Management-Attendance-System/README.md

 Payroll
 ```

-The long-term goal is to make biometric authentication a practical part of everyday workforce management rather than an isolated AI component.
+The long-term vision is to bring together:

+**secure identity verification + convenient attendance + employee self-service + workforce management + IoT devices**

+within a single platform.

 ---

 ## Disclaimer

-This project is intended as an engineering/research prototype.
-A production deployment should additionally address biometric-data protection, access control, auditability, retention/deletion policies, device security, attack resistance, and applicable legal/regulatory requirements.
+This project is intended as an engineering and research-oriented prototype.

+A production deployment should additionally address:

+- Biometric-data protection.
+- Authentication and authorization security.
+- Auditability.
+- Retention and deletion policies.
+- Device security.
+- Presentation and injection attack resistance.
+- Model monitoring.
+- Applicable legal and regulatory requirements.